farhanishmam/BanTH/README.md

 | TB-BanglishBERT   | 77.12    | 81.39    | 21.41    | 52.79    | 7.42     |

 ## Prompting Strategies
+We propose a novel prompting strategy that translates the transliterated Bangla into either Bangla or English before inferencing.
+Our strategy achieves sota at the 0-shot setting.

 | Strategy               | Prompt                                                                                       |
 |-------------------------------|----------------------------------------------------------------------------------------------|